COGS as Percentage of Revenue

 Interpretation: 60% of revenue is consumed by direct costs, leaving a 40% gross margin to cover operating expenses and support operating margin, EBITDA margin, and cash flow.

-How to Use the COGS as % of Revenue Calculator
+How to Use the COGS as Percentage of Revenue

 Frequently Asked Questions